Burkard Hillebrands: Academic career

 Burkard Hillebrands was born in 1957.
 He studied physics at the University of Cologne (1977–1982) and was awarded his PhD in 1986 at the University of Cologne under the supervision of Gernot Güntherodt.

 After a postdoctoral stay at the Optical Sciences Center in Tucson, Arizona he received his habilitation from the RWTH Aachen in 1993.
 He was employed as an associate professor at the University of Karlsruhe in 1994.
 In 1995 he accepted a full professor position at the Technische Universität Kaiserslautern.
 Between 2006 and 2014, he served as the Vice President for Research, Technology and Innovation of the Technische Universität Kaiserslautern.
-He is a member of the Academy of Science and Literature Mainz and since 2017 has been its vice president and chair of the Commission for Mathematics and Physical Sciences.
+He is a member of the Academy of Science and Literature Mainz, and from 2017 to 2026 he has been its vice president and chair of the Commission for Mathematics and Physical Sciences.
 Since 2018 he is member of the National Academy of Science and Engineering (acatech).
 Hillebrands was the Scientific Director and Chairman of the Executive Board of the Leibniz Institute for Solid State and Materials Research (IFW), Dresden for the period from July 2016 to March 2018.

 He serves or has served as either chairperson or vice-chairperson in various coordinated initiatives of the German Science Foundation and the European Community, such as the German priority programme “Ultrafast Magnetization Processes” (2002–2008, coordinator), the EU research training networks "Ultrafast Magnetization Processes in Advanced Devices (ULTRASWITCH)” (2002–2006), „Spin Current Induced Ultrafast Switching (SPINSWITCH)” (2004–2010, coordinator)“, the Japanese-German research unit “ASPIMATT: Advanced Spintronic Materials and Transport Phenomena” (2010–2015, vice-coordinator), and the transregional collaborative research center “Condensed Matter Systems with Variable Many-Body Interactions (SFB/TRR 49)” (2007–2019, vice-coordinator).
 From 2016, he also serves as vice-coordinator of the transregional collaborative research center SFB/TRR 173 named “Spin in its collective environment (Spin+X) of the German Research Foundation (Deutsche Forschungsgemeinschaft, DFG).
 He is a member of the State Research Center for Optics and Material Sciences (OPTIMAS) at TU Kaiserslautern.
 From 2015 to 2017, he was secretary of the C.9 Commission of the International Union of Pure and Applied Physics (IUPAP), and from 2018 to 2021 he was the C.9 Commission Chair.
 He is founding member of the European Magnetism Association since 2016 and was its president for the term 2019-2022.